-New Relic offers extensions for New Relic Logs that are compatible with current versions of Spring and Spring Boot.
-If you use Spring, this document will help you enable New Relic's logs in context and start receiving log data in New Relic.
+New Relic offers extensions for log monitoring that are compatible with current versions of Spring and Spring Boot.
+If you use Spring, read on to learn how to enable New Relic's logs in context and start receiving log data in New Relic.

 Compatibility and requirements